rackerlabs/otter/doc/data_flow.rst

 * The controller acquires a lock

-* The controller looks up config information, modifies the desired change (which is plus one, to make up for the deleted server) by making sure the final number of servers conforms to the possibly new constraints specified by the config.  etc. etc. - please see above scenarios
+* The controller looks up config information, calculates the desired increase (based on how many servers have been deleted and what the current min/max and number of servers is) and maybe tells the supervisor to start up some servers to compensate for the deleted servers.
+See above scenario regarding what happens if desired servers != 0.